 2. Compromised computer.
 If you use any of these logins on a malware infested computer, they could be sent straight back to a hacker.
 So you need to keep your PC clean, and be very careful about logging in on other people’s PCs.

-- Fake phone calls/emails.
+3. Fake phone calls/emails.
 If someone calls or emails you claiming your computer is sending out viruses, this is a scam to get control of your computer.
-Be very aware of anyone who contacts you claiming to be from your host or someone like that.
-Never give our your passwords.
-But also, if you get a call or email you weren’t expecting, I would suggest you hang up/don’t respond, and then go contact your host the way you normally do.
+Be very aware of anyone who contacts you claiming to be from your host or your internet provider.
+Never give out your passwords.
+But also, if you get a call or email like this, I would suggest you hang up/don’t respond, and then go contact your host or internet provider the way you normally do.
 Describe the call or the email to them (especially whatever name the person gave), and find out if that was legitimate.

 3.1 Keeping your PC clean of malware

-Now, if you use a Mac, your chances of getting hacked are still slim, but Mac ransomware has made its debut.
-You should use an antivirus program, and friends tell me the Genius Bar recommends MalwareBytes for Mac.
-I have used Mac a lot in the past, but I stupidly relied on the hackers’ lack of interest in Mac to protect me.
-Currently I use a PC, but a lot of these tips apply to Mac just as well.
+Now, if you use a Mac, your chances of getting hacked are slim, but Mac ransomware has made its debut.
+You should use an antivirus program.
+I have been using Sophos Anti-Virus for about a year, and I love it.
+Friends tell me the Genius Bar recommends MalwareBytes for Mac.

 - Be paranoid about clicking links or opening attachments in email.
 Fake emails are a huge source of computer infections.
 Hackers create emails that look like legitimate tracking notices from UPS, or notices from your credit card.
 These emails have links that will take you to download a virus, or legitimate-looking attachments that download malware.